Dark states with electromagnetic form factors at electron colliders: colliders operated with

 \subsection{LEP}

-The monophoton searches have been investigated carefully by all four LEP experiments \cite{Workman:2022ynf}, while L3 Collaboration presents the most stringent limits on the cross section, both on $Z$-pole \cite{L3:1998uub} with an integrated luminosity of 100 pb$^{-1}$ at CM energies $\sqrt s=89.45-91.34$ GeV, and off $Z$-pole with 619 pb$^{-1}$ at $\sqrt s=188.6-209.2$ GeV \cite{L3:2003yon}.
+The monophoton searches have been investigated carefully by all four LEP experiments \cite{Workman:2022ynf}.
+In this work,we consider the limits on the cross section presented by L3 Collaboration, both on $Z$-pole \cite{L3:1998uub} with an integrated luminosity of 100 pb$^{-1}$ at CM energies $\sqrt s=89.45-91.34$ GeV, and off $Z$-pole with 619 pb$^{-1}$ at $\sqrt s=188.6-209.2$ GeV \cite{L3:2003yon}.
 Using the L3 off Z-pole data for the monophoton searches \cite{L3:2003yon}, the bounds in the presence of the $\chi$ couplings to only photon via mass-dimension 5 MDM and EDM operators, and mass-dimension 6 AM and CR operators have been studied in Refs.~\cite{Fortin:2011hv, Chu:2018qrm}.
 In this work, we revisit the sensitivity at LEP on the $\chi$ couplings to not only photon but also $Z$ boson via Eq. (\ref{eq:lagB}) using the L3 measurements both on \cite{L3:1998uub} and off \cite{L3:2003yon} $Z$-pole.
 For comparison of cross sections at $Z$-pole, we require photon energy within the range 1 GeV $<E_\gamma<$ 10 GeV and the angular acceptance $45^{\circ}<\theta_\gamma<135^{\circ}$, following the same event acceptance criteria as in Ref. \cite{L3:1998uub} with six data subsets.
 Similarly, for the off $Z$-pole analysis, the high-energy photon should lie in the kinematic region $14^{\circ}<\theta_\gamma<166^{\circ}$, and $p_T^\gamma>0.02\sqrt{s}$, following the same event topology as described in Ref. \cite{L3:2003yon} with eight data subsets.
 We obtain the bounds on the couplings from the data subset that leads to the best constraints using $|\sigma^{\rm SM}+\sigma^\chi-\sigma^{\rm exp}|\leq \delta\sigma^{\rm exp}$.
 Here $\sigma^{\rm SM}$ is the SM cross section, $\sigma^\chi$ represents the contribution from $\chi\bar\chi\gamma$ production, and $\sigma^{\rm exp}\pm \delta\sigma^{\rm exp}$ denotes the experiment result.
 We find that the off $Z$-pole measurement imposes more stringent bound than the $Z$-pole measurement does, which can be seen in Fig. \ref{fig:cepc}.

 Due to the couplings with $Z$ boson via Eq. (\ref{eq:lagB}), the dark sectors with $m_\chi < M_Z/2$ can now be constrained by invisible $Z$ decay.
 The $Z$ boson partial decay widths into $\chi\bar\chi$ mediated by hypercharge form factors can be expressed as \bea \Gamma_{Z\to\chi\bar\chi}=\frac{s_W^2 f(M_Z^2)}{16\pi M_Z}\sqrt{\frac{M_Z^2-4 m_{\chi}^{2}}{M_Z^2}}. \eea The total width of the $Z$ boson has been measured accurately by the LEP experiments which place a strong bound on beyond-the-SM contributions $ \Gamma_{Z\to\chi\bar\chi}< 2.0$ MeV at 95\% C.L. \cite{ALEPH:2005ab}.
 In Fig. \ref{fig:cepc}, we show the constraints on the electromagnetic form factors for $\chi$ from the measurement of invisible $Z$ decay at LEP.
 It can be found that the limits on dark states with electromagnetic form factors by invisible $Z$ decay are stricter than those by monophton searches at LEP for MDM with $m_\chi\lesssim$ 45 GeV, EDM with $m_\chi\lesssim$ 40 GeV, AM with $m_\chi\lesssim$ 25 GeV, and CR with $m_\chi\lesssim$ 40 GeV.